 Imaging studies suggest that the happiness response originates partly in the limbic cortex.
 Another area called the precuneus also plays a role.
 The precuneus is involved in retrieving memories, maintaining your sense of self, and focusing your attention as you move about your environment.

-A 2015 study found that people with larger gray matter volume in their right precuneus reported being happier.
+A found that people with larger gray matter volume in their right precuneus reported being happier.
 Experts think the precuneus processes certain information and converts it into feelings of happiness.
 For example, imagine you’ve spent a wonderful night out with someone you care about.
 Going forward, when you recall this experience and others like it, you may experience a feeling of happiness.

 It may sound strange, but the beginnings of romantic love are associated with the stress response triggered by your hypothalamus.
 It makes more sense when you think about the nervous excitement or anxiety you feel while falling for someone.

 As these feelings grow, the hypothalamus triggers release of other hormones, such as dopamine, oxytocin, and vasopressin.